karmab/kcli/README.md

 ## TODO

-- allows containers to be launched within plan
 - find a way to easily share the plan files (for instance, adding a list of urls in the conf and a fetch subcommand)
 - remove all the print for the kvirt module and only return data
 - change the try, except blocks for object checks with parsing of the list methods that libvirt provides for most object